 A study by HighScope Educational Research Foundation of Ypsilanti, Michigan, showed the significant value of early learning.
-From 1962-1967, 123 African Americans, all aged 3 to 4 and born in poverty, and therefore at a high risk of later failing in school, were randomly divided into two groups.
-One group was exposed to a high-quality preschool program while the control group was not exposed to any preschool programs.
-The program that the experimental group was exposed to was based on HighScope’s active learning approach.
+From 1962-1967, 123 African Americans, all aged 3 to 4 and born in poverty and therefore at a high risk of later failing in school, were randomly divided into two groups.
+One group was exposed to a high-quality preschool program, while the control group was not exposed to any preschool program.
+The program the experimental group was exposed to was based on HighScope’s active learning approach.

 - The rate of out-of-wedlock births was lower among the group that had received preschool exposure (57% vs. 83%).

-Parents can start reading stories to the child.
-It is important, however, that the child must sit still and listen to the story.
-He must not be allowed to run around or play during the reading.
-To make this possible, the parent must start with a short story of about five minutes, and then little-by-little increase the time.
-In this way the child’s attention span can gradually be stretched.
+Parents can start reading stories to their children from about two years.
+It is important, however, that the child sit still and listen to the story.
+They should not run around or play during the reading.
+To make this possible, the parent must start with a short story of about five minutes and then, little by little, increase the time.
+In this way, the child’s attention span can gradually be stretched.

 3. Work attitude

-The idea of school readiness is a universally accepted concept.
-However, readiness for work is probably even more important than school readiness.
-There has been a tendency over the past decades to try to make learning fun.
-This is certainly one of the reasons why there is so much learning failure all over the world at present, because learning isn’t always fun; it is work.
+Over the past decades, there has been a tendency to try to make learning fun.
+The truth is that learning is work.
 Naturally, work — just like learning — can often be very interesting, and it can even be enjoyable.
 Moreover, there are always aspects of work — and therefore also of learning — that are neither interesting nor enjoyable.
 Regardless of this, however, they have to be done.